 The Office of Information Systems is a highly skilled group of information technology professionals dedicated to the service and support of the university’s faculty, staff, and students.
 We have a wide range of expertise and are willing and able to help meet technology needs to help the university move forward.
-Please review the information within this brochure and visit our web site frequently for updated and additional information as we move forward.
+Visit our web site frequently for updated and additional information as we move forward.

 Your first stop for information or issues should always be the Campus Support Center.
 You can visit our support portal at http://support.atu.edu to view our solution articles or submit a ticket or call us at 479-968-0646 and one of our knowledgeable campus support representatives will assist you.